cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Errors {#api-errors}

-This specification based on OPRF and 3DH only has a couple of fallible functions.
-For example, MACs exchanged during the AKE that might not verify.
-Additionally, given the statically sized nature of the protocol messages, clients and servers can easily detect errors in invalid messages or group elements.
+Some functions included in this specification are fallible.
+For example, MACs exchanged during the AKE might fail verification, yielding an error.
+Additionally, protocol messages sent between client and server might not match their expected size, yielding a different error.
-The following errors are documented for the OPRF-3DH composition in this specification and the recommended configurations, and don't cover potential errors in other configurations.
+The following errors are documented for the OPRF-3DH composition in this specification and the recommended configurations, and do not cover potential errors in other configurations.
 Participants MUST abort the protocol when these errors occur.

 ### Deserialization errors {#deserialization-errors}